 Now, after you have been doing this for a while, you might have had several pages with similar names that changed several times.
 You might have even started off with one name, switched to another and later decided to go back to the original name.
 You might have made a loop!
 Without a doubt, at some point you will find you have some messiness in your table.
 It is a good idea every so often (at least once a year) to review all of your 301 redirects and delete any that are no longer needed.

 Advanced Tip #3 – Review 404 Errors & Make 301 Redirects for Them

-Your Search Console, part of Google Webmaster Tools, tells you about 404 errors that your people are getting.
+Your Search Console tells you about 404 errors that your people are getting.
 These are broken links on your website that people are experiencing.
 Remember, we don’t want that!
 So you should put in 301 redirects for these errors.
-Also, if you are using Yoast’s SEO plugin, you can hook up to your Search Console right in your website to monitor and fix your broken links easily.
+Also, if you are using Yoast’s SEO plugin, you can hook up to your Search Console right in your website backend to monitor and fix your broken links easily.

 Need help with your 301 redirects?
 Let’s talk.